s4yhii/s4yhii.github.io/_posts/2022-07-05-Injections-in Python.md

   db.close()
 ```

-This query is concatenation `username` and `password` user inputs, so an attacker could manipulate this to bypass the login mechanism.
+This concatenates `username` and `password`, so an attacker could manipulate this to bypass the login mechanism.

 Injecting `' OR '1'='1';--` in the username, the query becomes: